 About the Speaker

-Since 1994, Richard Piacentini has led the green transformation of Phipps Conservatory and Botanical Gardens including construction of the Center for Sustainable Landscapes, the only building in the world to meet the Living Building Challenge™, LEED® Platinum, WELL™ Platinum and 4 Stars Sustainable SITES™ certifications.
-The sustainability efforts Piacentini initiated at Phipps are based on recognizing the vital connections between people, plants, health and the planet.
-This systems-based way of thinking influences the organization’s actions and programs, particularly those focused on awakening children to nature, and promoting human and environmental well-being.
+Since 1994, Richard Piacentini has led the green transformation of Phipps Conservatory and Botanical Gardens, including construction of the Center for Sustainable Landscapes, the only building in the world to meet Living Building Challenge™, LEED® Platinum, WELL™ Platinum, and SITES™ Platinum certifications.
+Richard is interested in the connection between people and plants particularly as it relates to human and environmental health.
+He has received numerous professional honors, including APGA, ILFI and USGBC leadership awards.

 Select photos © Paul g.
 Wiegman